alexxx-db/genie-unifiedchat/README.md

 ## Overview

-Organizations struggle to query data across multiple domains and data sources, requiring deep SQL expertise and knowledge of complex data schemas. **Databricks Unified Chat** solves this by providing an intelligent multi-agent system that routes natural language queries to the appropriate data sources, synthesizes results, and delivers comprehensive answers.
+Organizations struggle to query data across multiple domains and data sources, requiring deep SQL expertise and knowledge of complex data schemas. **Genie Juan** solves this by providing an intelligent multi-agent system that routes natural language queries to the appropriate data sources, synthesizes results, and delivers comprehensive answers.

 Built on LangGraph, Databricks Genie and Lakebase, this solution enables business users to ask questions spanning multiple data domains without needing to understand the underlying data architecture or write complex SQL queries.